 Male grooming is an art.
 There are countless ways to approach it, and everyone with sufficient experience will argue about the best ways to do it.
 We can't resist chipping in our lessons, so today we are going to discuss mankinis.
-They’re becoming a classic look for a man, and our new Lawn Mower 3.0 will lead you to a better mankini than ever before.
+They're becoming a classic look for a man, and our new Lawn Mower 3.0 will lead you to a better mankini than ever before.

 Shaving pubes can be a rough experience if you don't go about it the right way.
 A good shave starts long before you grab a blade.
 You have to do the prep work or risk a severe backlash from irritated skin and violent pubes.
 We talk about the ideal grooming routine a lot, and its primary purpose is to keep your skin and body hair in good condition at all times.
-If you follow the routine, you’ve done most of the prep work ahead of time.
+If you follow the routine, you've done most of the prep work ahead of time.

 This preparation starts in the shower.
 Crop Cleanser is amazing.
 It's not magical enough to overcome your laziness, though.
 Just lathering a little soap and rinsing it won't get the job done.
 You have to exfoliate.
 It is the action of exfoliating that stimulates skin and hair follicles.
 Once stimulated, they respond better to the formula in Crop Cleanser, and you get the conditions that are right for shaving.
 Got it?

 After the shower, you reinforce your treatments with Crop Preserver and Crop Reviver.
-The deodorant will prevent embarrassing flop sweats from rinsing away the hydrating effects of the other formulas, and Crop Reviver will ensure that proper hydration levels last throughout the day.
+The deodorant will help avoid embarrassing flop sweats from rinsing away the other formulas' hydrating effects, and Crop Reviver will ensure that proper hydration levels last throughout the day.